meesfrensel/efficient-basecallers/README.md

 # Learning structured sparsity for efficient basecalling

+The code in this repository supports the paper (to be) presented at BCB '24:

+> Mees Frensel, Zaid Al-Ars, and H Peter Hofstee.
+2024.
+Learning Structured
+> Sparsity for Efficient Nanopore DNA Basecalling Using Delayed Masking.
+> In _Proceedings of The 15th ACM Conference on Bioinformatics, Computational
+> Biology, and Health Informatics (BCB ’24)_.

 This repository contains the code to train basecaller neural networks while learning structured sparsity in the LSTM layers.
 By penalizing nonzero mask entries on the input-to-hidden and hidden-to-hidden weight matrices, the model